Sir-Goose/Sizer/README.md

     Attempts to read the file size using os.path.getsize().
     Handles exceptions if the file cannot be read or does not exist.

-Make sure to replace `[your-github-repo-url-here]` with the actual URL of your GitHub repository.
-Also, choose an appropriate license if you decide to make your project open-source.